Unifying the Three Algebraic Approaches to the CSP via Minimal Taylor Algebras: Proofs for Section : Taylor algebras

 \subsection{Subdirect irredundant subpowers}

-In this subsection we prove our main pp-definability result, Theorem~\ref{ff:subdirect}, and Theorems~\ref{thm:maj} and \ref{thm:semilat} that will give us enough edges for the connectivity theorem.
+In this subsection we prove our main pp-definability result, Theorem~\ref{ff:subdirect}, and we also prove Theorems~\ref{thm:maj} and \ref{thm:semilat} which will give us enough edges for the connectivity theorem.
 We start with a technical lemma.

-\begin{lemma} Let $R\subseteq_{sd} A^n$ be a relation, and $I\subseteq n$ be a maximal set of coordinates such that $\proj_I (R)$ is the full product $A^{|I|}$.
-Then every tuple in $R$ is determined by its projection to~$I$, or $R$ pp-defines $R'\subseteq_{sd} A^2$ which is irredundant and proper, \end{lemma} \begin{proof} Let $R$ be a counterexample minimal with respect to the arity.
-In particular, no relation pp-definable from $R$, such as the projection to a subset of variables, pp-defines subdirect, irredundant, and proper binary relation.
+\begin{lemma} Let $R\subseteq_{sd} A^n$ be a relation and let $I\subseteq [n]$ be an inclusion maximal set of coordinates such that $\proj_I (R)$ is the full product $A^{I}$.
+Suppose that $R$ does not pp-define $R'\subseteq_{sd} A^2$ which is irredundant and proper.
+Then every tuple in $R$ is determined by its projection to $I$. \end{lemma} \begin{proof} Let $R \subseteq_{sd} A^n$ and $I \subseteq [n]$ form a counterexample minimal with respect to $n$.
+In particular, $n \geq 2$, $R$ is not the full relation, and no relation pp-definable from $R$, such as the projection to a subset of variables, pp-defines a subdirect, irredundant, and proper binary relation.

-The relation $R$ needs to be irredundant, otherwise the projection forgetting one of the redundant coordinates is a counterexample to the lemma of smaller arity.
-Next, $|I|$ has to be $n-1$, because otherwise the lemma holds for every projection $S$ of $R$ on any $|I|+1$ coordinates containing $I$, let $j$ be the additional coordinate position.
-Relation $S$ does not pp-define a subdirect, irredundant and proper binary relation, so by the minimality of $I$ for any $\tuple b\in S$ the value $a_j$ is determined by the remaining coordinates, and that also holds for $R$.
-Without loss of generality assume $I=\{1,\dotsc,n-1\}$.
-Consider $\proj_{1,\dotsc,n-2,n} R$.
-By the minimality of $R$ it has to be full.
-Indeed, otherwise the first $n-2$ coordinates determine the $n$-th coordinate, contradicting the assumption that $R$ is a minimal counterexample.
+First, $|I|$ has to be $n-1$.
+Indeed, otherwise $|I|<n-1$ and, for any $j \not\in I$, the projection $S$ of $R$ onto $I \cup \{j\}$ does not pp-define a subdirect, irredundant, and proper binary relation.
+Also, the set of coordinates $I$ is maximal such that $\proj_{I} (S)$ is full.
+So, by the minimality of $n$, for every tuple $\tuple b \in S$ the value $b_{j}$ is determined by the remaining coordinates.
+It follows that every tuple $\tuple a \in R$ is determined by the values $a_i$, $i \in I$, which we know is not the case since $R$ and $I$ form a counterexample.